OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-05.md

 ## Galatians 5:22

-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,
+For the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,

 ## Galatians 5:23